tayvano/lazarus-bluenoroff-research/lazarus-evolution.md

 ### 2018-??-??: FASTCash grabs $6.1 million from BankIslami Pakistan Limited
 - https://www.justice.gov/opa/pr/three-north-korean-military-hackers-indicted-wide-ranging-scheme-commit-cyberattacks-and

-### 2018-??-??: ✨ Operation AppleJeus research highlighted Lazarus’s focus on cryptocurrency exchanges utilizing a fake company with a backdoored product aimed at cryptocurrency businesses
+### 2018-??-??: Operation AppleJeus research highlighted Lazarus’s focus on cryptocurrency exchanges utilizing a fake company with a backdoored product aimed at cryptocurrency businesses
 - New ability to target macOS.
 - Infected with malware after installing a legitimate-looking trading application called Celas Trade Pro from Celas Limited showed no signs of malicious behaviour and looked genuine.
 Malware delivered via update files in app.
 User installed this program via a download link delivered over email.
 - For macOS users, Celas LLC also provided a native version of its trading app.
 A hidden “autoupdater” module is installed in the background to start immediately after installation, and after each system reboot.
 - https://securelist.com/operation-applejeus/87553/

-### 2019-01-14: ❗Cryptopia - CEX Hack (hacked twice in 2 weeks)
+### 2019-01-14:Cryptopia - CEX Hack (hacked twice in 2 weeks)
 - "It all started with Cryptopia users having difficulty accessing their accounts, and it only went downhill from there.
 The company originally thought it was a technical issue, but later clarified on Twitter that it was a security breach.
 - The exact amount stolen in the hack is still unknown.
 Unfortunately for Cryptopia, they suffered from another hack 15 days after the first one.
 That was the end of the New Zealand-based exchange – they are now going through the liquidation process.
 2020 Update: Cryptopia is still undergoing liquidation, but it has now been revealed that the exchange was failing to meet anti-money laundering (AML) requirements when creating new user accounts.
 For over 900,000 active user accounts, there is no customer data beyond usernames and email addresses.
 - Less than 1% of users had completed customer identification, a vital part of AML procedures which ensures that customers are who they say they are.
 Thousands of accounts which held over $3 million worth of cryptocurrency were traced back to uninhabited islands or physical addresses that didn’t exist.
 As it stands, many of those who lost funds in the hack aren’t eligible to be refunded by liquidators because there is not enough information on who owned what accounts. "

-### 2019-02-??: ❓ Coinmama - CEX Hack - PII Only
+### 2019-02-??: Coinmama - CEX Hack - PII Only
 - "February – Coinmama – 450,000 User Emails & Passwords
 - This is a slightly less conventional hack, because instead of stealing money the hackers just stole information.
 Coinmama is one of the largest cryptocurrency brokers with over a million active users.
 There appears to have been little fallout from this hack, as Coinmama informed users rapidly once they learned that user data was being leaked on the dark web.
 To date, no cryptocurrency has been stolen."

-### 2019-03-01: ✨  `Undisclosed` CEX Hack - could be DragonEx or Coinbene
+### 2019-03-01:  `Undisclosed` CEX Hack - could be DragonEx or Coinbene
 - A cryptocurrency exchange company attacked with a malicious document containing the same macro.
 The document’s content provided information for coin listings with a translation in Korean
 - Another macro-weaponized document contains a business overview of what seems to be a Chinese technology consulting group named LAFIZ.
 - These Windows malware samples were delivered using malicious HWP (Korean Hangul Word Processor format) documents exploiting a known PostScript vulnerability.